spotlightpa/poor-richard/content/news/2022-10-05-SPLGRAYLAW.md

 Across the country, <a href="https://www.npr.org/2020/08/11/901066396/ballot-drop-boxes-become-latest-front-in-voting-legal-fights">about 16% of 2016 voters</a> cast ballots using drop boxes, according to NPR.

-Several ongoing lawsuits may still determine whether some counties use the boxes, including in <a href="https://www.penncapital-star.com/election-2022/group-led-by-stephen-miller-mark-meadows-sues-lehigh-co-over-ballot-drop-off-boxes/">Lehigh</a>, <a href="https://www.wesa.fm/politics-government/2022-05-11/pennsylvania-aclu-and-lancaster-county-commissioners-fight-over-ballot-drop-box-removal-in-court">Lancaster</a>, and <a href="https://whyy.org/articles/chester-county-ballot-drop-box-monitoring-lawsuit/">Chester</a>.
-In other cases, it’s up to the county commissioners who often sit on the boards of election.
+In some cases, counties have already removed drop boxes — as <a href="https://www.fox43.com/article/news/politics/ballot-drop-box-permanently-removed-in-lancaster-county-aclu-lawsuit-board-of-elections/521-c77bfebb-c0c5-416e-b99e-5b7587fe9844">happened in Lancaster</a> ahead of the primary election.
+Several ongoing lawsuits may still determine whether some counties use the boxes or change how they are monitored, including in <a href="https://www.penncapital-star.com/election-2022/group-led-by-stephen-miller-mark-meadows-sues-lehigh-co-over-ballot-drop-off-boxes/">Lehigh</a> and <a href="https://whyy.org/articles/chester-county-ballot-drop-box-monitoring-lawsuit/">Chester</a>.

+In other cases county commissioners, who often sit on the boards of election, will simply make the decision.

 “Those decisions are actually happening right now,” Chapman said.
 “Local county boards of elections are meeting, they’re voting on where the drop boxes are going to be and if they’re going to have drop boxes at all.”

 “If you want them in your community,” she added, “go to those board of elections meetings and put that on the record.”

-{{<picture src="external/f8y0kq28x7qvy4xzc0gjkc55d4.jpeg" description="Drop box use availabilty widely among the counties." caption="Drop box use availabilty widely among the counties." credit="YONG KIM / Philadelphia Inquirer">}}
+{{<picture src="external/f8y0kq28x7qvy4xzc0gjkc55d4.jpeg" description="Drop box availability varies widely among the counties." caption="Drop box availability varies widely among the counties." credit="YONG KIM / Philadelphia Inquirer">}}

-## To date or not to date
+### To date or not to date

 The Department of State recently issued guidance telling counties to <a href="https://www.dos.pa.gov/VotingElections/OtherServicesEvents/Documents/2022-09-26-DOS-Guidance-Civilian-Absentee-Mail-In-Ballot-Procedures.pdf">count</a> undated mail ballots — those on which a voter has failed to put a date on the outer envelope — as long as they’re returned before 8 p.m. on Election Day.